Corporate - DeductionsLast reviewed - 03 March 2023

 There is a specific provision allowing the deduction of certain start-up expenses, provided that the required conditions have been met.

 A deduction for interest is allowed only to the extent that the borrowings are used for the purpose of trade.
-Where a non-resident person controls a company alone or with four or fewer other persons, interest restriction or ‘thin capitalisation’ rules apply (see Thin capitalisation in the Group taxation section).
+Where a non-resident person controls a company alone or with four or fewer other persons, interest restriction rules apply (see interest deduction restriction Group taxation section).
 Companies involved in the affordable housing scheme are exempted, subject to Cabinet Secretary’s approval.